Bi-Arc Digraphs and Conservative Polymorphisms: k-arc Digraphs and k-min Ordering

 In some cases when min orderings do not exist, there may still exist extended min orderings, which is sufficient for the polynomial solvability of LHOM$(H)$ \cite{soda}.
 We denote by $\vec{C}_k$ the directed cycle on vertices $0, 1, \dots, k-1$.
 We shall assume in this section that $H$ is weakly connected.
 This assumption allows us to conclude that any two homomorphisms $\ell, \ell'$ of $H$ to $\vec{C}_k$ define the same partition of $V(H)$ into the sets $V_i = \ell^{-1}(i)$, and we will refer to these sets without explicitly defining a homomorphism $\ell$.
 Thus suppose $H$ is homomorphic to $\vec{C}_k$, and let $V_i$ be the partition of $V(H)$ corresponding to all such homomorphisms.

 Note that any $H$ is homomorphic to the one-vertex digraph with a loop $\vec{C}_k$, and a $1$-min ordering of $H$ is just the usual min ordering.
 Also note that a min ordering of a digraph $H$ becomes a $k$-min ordering of $H$ for any $\vec{C}_k$ that $H$ is homomorphic to.
-However, there are digraphs homomorphic to $\vec{C}_k$ which have a $k$-min ordering but do not have a min ordering - for instance $\vec{C}_k$ (with $k>1$).
+However, there are digraphs homomorphic to $\vec{C}_k$ which have a $k$-min ordering but do not have a min ordering, for instance $\vec{C}_k$ (with $k>1$).

 We observe for future reference that an unbalanced digraph $H$ has only a limited range of possible values of $k$ for which it could be homomorphic to $\vec{C}_k$, and hence a limited range of possible values of $k$ for which it could have a $k$-min orderings.
-It is easy to see that a cycle $C$ admits a homomorphism to $\vec{C}_k$ only if the net length of $C$ is divisible by $k$ \cite{hombook}.
+It is easy to see that a cycle $C$ admits a homomorphism to $\vec{C}_k$ only if the net length of $C$ is divisible by $k$ \cite{homobook}.
 Thus any cycle of net length $q > 0$ in $H$ limits the possible values of $k$ to the divisors of $q$.
 If $H$ is balanced, it is easy to see that $H$ has a $k$-min ordering for some $k$ if and only if it has a min ordering.

 For a digraph $H$ homomorphic to $\vec{C}_k$ we shall consider the following version of the pair digraph.
-The digraph $H^{(k)}$ is the subgraph of $H^+$ induced by all ordered pairs $(x,y)$ belonging to the same set $V_i$.
-We say that $(u,v)$ is a {\em symmetrically $k$-invertible pair} in $H$ if $H^{(k)}$ contains a directed walk joining $(u,v)$ and $(v,u)$.
+The digraph $H^{(k)}$ is the subgraph of $H^+$ induced by all ordered pairs $(x,y)$ where $x,y$ belong to the same set $V_i$, $0 \le i \le k-1$.
+We say that $(u,v)$ is a {\em symmetrically $k$-invertible pair} in $H$ if $H^{(k)}$ contains a directed path joining $(u,v)$ and $(v,u)$.
 Thus a symmetrically $k$-invertible pair is a symmetrically invertible pair in $H$ in which $u$ and $v$ belong to the same set $V_i$.
 Note that $H$ may contain symmetrically invertible pairs, but no symmetrically $k$-invertible pair.
 Consider, for instance the directed hexagon $\vec{C}_6$.
 The pair $0, 3$ is symmetrically invertible and symmetrically $3$-invertible, but not symmetrically $6$-invertible.
 The extended version of our main theorem follows. \begin{theorem} The following statements are equivalent for a weakly connected digraph $H$.